 All parents/family members of enrolled students are welcome in the Prairie Stars Family Association (PSFA).
-Parent and family members are also welcome to join their student at our annual Family Weekend, held in late September or October each year.
+Parent and family members are also welcome to join their student at our annual Family Days, held in or early October each year.
 This is a great opportunity for parents and family members to catch a glimpse of their student’s life at UIS while spending time with their student.

 Office of New Student Orientation Information for Undocumented Students

 NSOPR does not ask for information regarding a student’s immigration status on any of our orientation documents.